 Why are my scholarships / grants for next year reported on my 1098-T this year?

-The 1098-T only displays transactions that occur within a calendar year, regardless of the year that the transactions affect.
-For example, your Box 5 value for Scholarships and Grants may be higher than what you actually received in a year if your department or third party payment provider pays your future term tuition in the current year.
-This often happens when an academic department pays a student's tuition-- tuition for the Spring semester is calculated in December of the preceding tax year, and if the department pays that tuition in December it will appear on the current tax year form.
+The 1098-T only includes transactions that occurred within a calendar year, by payment date, regardless of the year of the semester involved.
+For example, your Box 5 value for Scholarships and Grants may be higher for a given year than what you actually received for the semesters that fall within that year if your department or third-party sponsor paid any portion of your tuition before January 1 of that year.
+This cross-year scenario is especially likely to happen with payments for Spring semester.
+Tuition for the Spring semester is assessed in December (or earlier) of the preceding tax year, and if a department or sponsor pays that tuition in December then that payment will reflect on the 1098T year preceding the year of the term (i.e. the payment is reported in the year it happens).

 Why does my reported payment amount in Box 1 not match my receipts?